TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 alignment of vision, language, and audio, the question remains whether this can also be achieved through an end-to-end self-supervised learning approach.

-To really ensure the general applicability of this approach, it would be necessary to demonstrate the presented learning paradigm with a variety of modality combinations.
+To really ensure the general applicability of our method it is necessary to demonstrate the presented learning paradigm with a variety of modality combinations.

 *Application on Many-to-Many Alignment*\